pulumi/docs/content/docs/esc/faq.md

 ## What counts as a secret towards pricing?

-Secret includes both [static secrets](/docs/esc/get-started/store-and-retrieve-secrets/), [dynamic login credentials](/docs/esc/integrations/dynamic-login-credentials/) and [dynamic secrets](/docs/esc/integrations/dynamic-secrets/).
+Only Pulumi ESC-managed secrets count towards pricing.
+This includes [static secrets](/docs/esc/get-started/store-and-retrieve-secrets/), [dynamic login credentials](/docs/esc/integrations/dynamic-login-credentials/) and [dynamic secrets](/docs/esc/integrations/dynamic-secrets/).

 In other words,